k2view-academy/K2View-Academy/articles/19_Broadway/22_broadway_flow_inner_flows.md

    <img src="images/99_22_01.PNG" alt="image"  />

-2. Save the flow as a new Actor providing a new Actor's name.
+2. Save the flow as a new Actor, providing a new Actor's name.
 For example, **CheckMaxAndDivide**.

 4. Add the new Actor to another flow.